ryanarj/um_url_shortener/README.md

 ## Design

-Database: I went with a django backend for this exercise, but would have not used a Relational database in postgres, but a NOSQL approach
+Database: I went with a django backend for this exercise because I am familar with django, but would have not used a relational database in postgres, but a NoSQL one as that is a faster lookup for key-value pairs and would be perfect for this product.

 Pregenerate URL: After researching about urls shorteners one issue that can arise is latency of creating a new shortener so I prebaked a few hundreds.
-This should run a cron-job
+This should run on a cron-job nightly or hourly depending on traffic.

-UI: I did not complete a django forms, instead decided to use POSTMAN to test the API.
+UI: I did not complete a django forms or any interface, instead decided to use POSTMAN to test the API.

 ##  Time it took to complete